Introduction to the Outsourcing & Offshoring Industry

 Many Chinese cities are experiencing significant difficulties with pollution and road traffic.
 The most popular Indian business centers, such as Bangalore and Gurgaon, are experiencing daunting shortages of infrastructure of all types, including electricity, while competition for workers is driving wages higher and higher.
 Despite the recent construction of new highways in India, traffic delays and inefficiencies are an immense burden.
-Nonetheless, the offshoring boom does not touch all residents in India or China, despite impressive growth in the middle classes.
+The offshoring boom does not touch all residents in India or China, despite impressive growth in the middle classes.
 Income inequality is a significant problem.
 For example, the Asian Development Bank estimated, in 2012, that 1.7 billion people in Asia and the Pacific region lived on $2 U.S. (on a PPP or purchasing power adjusted basis) daily or less, a vast number of them earning small amounts from low-tech agriculture.
 Clearly, there is room for substantial investment in education, transportation and development of rural industries.

 The biggest advances in developing nations are yet to come.
 Hundreds of millions of people will enter the middle class in emerging economies in Asia, Africa and Latin America between now and 2025, rising above poverty for the first time.

 One offshoring trend that has continued to be strong is the hiring of thousands of high-quality engineers and researchers to work in the offshore offices (particularly in India and China) of major tech firms.
 IBM first opened a research lab in India in 1998.
 By 2010, IBM’s headcount in India had grown to more than 80,000, and by 2012 it reached 112,000.
 In mid-2010, IBM announced that it would open a major research center in the emerging nation of Brazil.